nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>
 **Note:**<br>
-Notes empower you make full use of Tutorium.
+Notes empower you to make full use of Tutorium.
 </box>

 <box type="info" seamless>